dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/python/function.md

 title: Python Function API
 ---

-You can create a DuckDB function out of a python function so it can be used in SQL queries.
+You can create a DataMiner function out of a python function so it can be used in SQL queries.
 Just like regular [functions](../../sql/functions/overview) they need to have a name, a return type and parameter types.

 Example using a python function that calls a third party library.